CS150-PACU/Assign04-CreditCard/README.md

     b.
 The pdf must be in the drop folder on Moodle by the time and day specified above.
 Anything submitted after that will be considered late.

+## NOTES:

+1) You need to create the data file creditcard.txt and carefully test your program with many variations of data in the file.
+After testing, push your final solution using the sample data file listed on the first page.

+2) You will need to research how to left align output using setw.

+3) If the data file only contains the sentinel value then output the heading followed by the summary statistics where each value will be zero.

 **IMPORTANT:** This is not a last minute assignment.
 There is a reason you have 12 days to complete this assignment.
 If you start this